 And then Malcolm, along with his crew, including Ethan Shapiro, comes up with a plan to get rid of the pirates, once and for all.
 Inadvertently, his solution also presents a solution for Shran, Talla, and Jhamel, and the problem of their mixed marriage fitting in, in Andorian society.

-The chef (originally named Paul Mayer – in later fan fiction, he’s named William Slocum) starts preparations for dinner like he would any other day, by deciding that he’ll make roast chicken.
+The chef (originally named Paul Mayer – in later fan fiction, I call him William Slocum) starts preparations for dinner like he would any other day, by deciding that he’ll make roast chicken.
 This is before Lili O’Day is hired and after time traveler Richard Daniels departs, so his main helper is Preston Jennings.
 The Xindi War has not yet started, so he has a multitude of assistants.

 When he can’t find his assistants anywhere, and he needs a lemon, so he contacts the ship’s first Botanist, Naomi Curtis (Shelby Pike, like Lili, is brought in after the start of the Xindi War).
-She doesn’t know what’s going on, either, as her own helpers are nowhere to be found.
-She heads to the kitchen.
-When the door slides open it’s obvious that the hallways are freezing.
-And they smell vaguely of rotten eggs.
+She doesn’t know what’s going on, either.
+Because her own helpers are gone, too.
+So she heads to the kitchen.
+And when the door slides open it’s obvious that the hallways are freezing.
+Plus they smell vaguely of rotten eggs.

 As an older story, I can see the holes in the plot and would have emphasized the cooking a lot less.